TracyCuiCan/scheduled-backups/README.md

 4. Add the administrator as a service account user by adding the user as a member of the service account with role <em>roles/iam.serviceAccountUser</em>.
 This allows the administrator to deploy Cloud Functions.

 ### Limitations

+To use Cloud Scheduler, you must [create an App Engine app](https://cloud.google.com/scheduler/docs#supported_regions).
+Once you set a zone for the App Engine app, you cannot change it.
+Your Cloud Scheduler job will be running in the same zone as your App Engine app.